EESI/themetagenomics/cran-comments.md

 ## Resubmission 5

 * Fixed stringsAsFactors issue for data.frame and read.table for R 4.0.0 release -- set all to FALSE

+## Resubmission 6

+* Resubmission 5 caused an issue with one of the visualizations.
+Now fixed.